jreisinger/docs/data/notes/cloud/aws/vpc.md

 * default deny (on custom NACL)
 * rules evaluated as a whole
 * suggestion: 1 security group per application per tier (public, private, db)

+Gateway endpoint

+* attach to VPC
+* s3 and DynamoDB access
+* same-region resources only
+* Route table entry required
+* suggestion: use it instead of NAT gateway to optimize cost

+Interface endpoint

+* similar to Gateway endpoint (same icon)
+* associate with 1 subnet
+* associate with 1 Security group
+* associate with 1 AWS service
+* creates ENI in subnet
+* overrides DNS
+* suggestion: use to connect to private endpoints in VPCs in other accounts